idle-meerkat/sdevwiki-fork/Access-Control-Lists-(ACL).md

 To offload Linux ACL configuration to netdevs, which represent Marvell switch ports, the TC flower filter [6] tool is used.
 Starting from Linux kernel v5.3  Netfilter [7] can also be used to offload ACL configuration to the netdevs, since it uses a common kernel API to do ACL offload configuration.

 ## Create/Add ACL Rules
 Before configuring match rules on switch ports, you must first create the queuing disciplines (qdiscs) to which the flower classifier is attached.
-In order to prepare for the addition of flower rules, either add the ingress qdisc or clsact qdisc to the port by tc command:
+In order to prepare for the addition of flower rules, either add the `ingress` qdisc or `clsact` qdisc to the port by TC command:
 `$ sudo tc qdisc add dev DEV-NAME {ingress|clsact}`
 Where `DEV-NAME` is the switchdev interface name, e.g.: sw1p1.

-* To create ingress queueing disciplines (qdiscs):
+* To create ingress queuing disciplines (qdiscs):
 `$ sudo tc qdisc add dev sw1p1 ingress`
 * To create the clsact qdisc:
 `$ sudo tc qdisc add dev sw1p10 clsact`